Pine Rivers Heritage Museum school history excursions

 Back to the slate board

 Students will delight in this old school experience straight out of the 1950’s!
-Catapulted back to a time of black boards, jelly pads, and curious disciplinary techniques year ones will experience a class like no other.
-Lead through their studies by a 1950s styled teacher, students will learn that it was just as important to follow the Golden Rule, as it was to learn their A-B-Cs.
+Catapulted back to a time of slate boards and jelly pads, children will experience a class like no other.
+Lead through their studies by a 1950s styled teacher, children will do their arithmetic after fashioning their own activity sheet using a hectograph.

 It’s all fun and games